sodadata/soda-core/docs/developers.md

 # Developers

+## Test Postgres DB

+Tests in the default test suite need a Postgres DB running.

+Start the postgres test container with `scripts/start_test_postgres_db.sh`

-## Running Tests
+## Running Tests with Tox

-### With Tox
+Tox will start a Postgres database as a docker image and stop it after the tests are finished.

 To run all unit tests simply execute the following command:

 ```
 $ tox
 ```

-Tox will start a Postgres database as a docker image and stop it after the tests are finished.

 You may also pass extra parameters.
 This shows everything written to the standard output (even if tests don't fail):